-This savory Vegan Spinach Artichoke Dip recipe is easy to make and delivers a tasty, creamy appetizer to serve with chips or crackers.
-Best served hot, this cheesy dip is perfect for your next party or even a random weeknight!
-This healthy dipping sauce is dairy free and ready to go in about a half hour with minimal ingredients!
+Make this easy Vegan Spinach Artichoke Dip recipe and you’ll be delighted with the creamy appetizer you can serve with chips or crackers.
+Best served hot, this cheesy dip is perfect for your next party or even a random weeknight.
+This healthy dip is dairy-free and ready to go in about a half-hour with minimal ingredients.

 How to Make Vegan Spinach Artichoke Dip

-I took this vegan spinach artichoke dip to my book reading club meeting and it was a big hit amongst my omnivorous friends too!
+I took this vegan artichoke dip recipe to my book reading club meeting and it was a big hit amongst my omnivorous friends, too.

 Vegan Hot Artichoke Dip

-There’s so much flavor involved, that you could easily serve this vegan spinach artichoke dip cold.
-But things taste even better when you serve it hot.
-Serve it with crackers, but you can also use tortilla chips or even carrot sticks.
+There’s so much flavor involved, that you could easily serve this dip cold.
+But things taste even better when they’re hot.
+Either way, serve it with tortilla chips, crackers, or even chopped veggies, such as carrots.

 Vegan Spinach Artichoke Dip